Elie-Bitonda/Assembly_Language_Lab_1_Part_2/README.md

 During execution, PORTA is first configured as an output port and cleared to ensure all LEDs start in the OFF state.
 The LEDs are then controlled using simple `BSF` and `BCF` instructions.
 Timing delays are created using nested software loops based on the 4 MHz clock frequency.
 The delays are approximate and intended for learning and demonstration purposes.

-This project helps reinforce key embedded systems concepts such as port configuration, assembly language programming, software-based delays, and hardware–software integration using simulation tools.
+This project helps reinforce key embedded systems concepts such as port configuration, assembly language programming, software-based delays, and hardware software integration using simulation tools.
 The design can be extended in the future by using hardware timers or interrupts for more accurate timing.

 Author:
 Bitonda Tuyizere Elie